bookworm/forge_installer/README.md

 The Forge comes in two flavors; as a Joomla! installation script and as a component.

 The installer is a super powered jumpstart system that allows you to install extensions during the installation phase of your Joomla! site.
-Component can be found []
+Component can be found at []

 # TODOS.